HIV/AIDS in the Workplace

 B-cells produce particular proteins, called antibodies, that try to neutralize the invading germ.
 After a person recovers from an infection, these antibodies continue to circulate in the bloodstream, acting as part of the immune system's "memory."
 Immune system memory explains why a person rarely suffers a second attack from an infectious disease such as measles.
 If the same germ is encountered again, the antibodies will recognize and neutralize it.
 T-cells attack the germ directly and try to kill it.

 Special white blood cells, called T-helper cells, activate B-cells and T-cells to fight infection.
-When a virus gets into the blood stream, T-helper cells activate B-cells and T-cells.
+When a virus gets into the bloodstream, T-helper cells activate B-cells and T-cells.
 These then start communicating with each other to develop the proper strategy to fight the virus.
-But when the body is infected with HIV, this does not happen.
+But when the body is infected with HIV, this defence does not happen.
 HIV penetrates T-helper cells and, over time, multiplies.
-This eventually kills T-helper cells.
+This action eventually kills T-helper cells.
 Without T-helper cells, activation of B-cells and T-cells does not occur.
-Without activation of B-cells and T-cells, the body's immune system cannot function properly.
-When T-cell counts reach a certain level and there are HIV antibodies present in the bloodstream, a person is considered to have AIDS.
+Without the activation of B-cells and T-cells, the body's immune system cannot function properly.
+When T-cell counts reach a certain level, and there are HIV antibodies present in the bloodstream, a person is considered to have AIDS.

-HIV is transmitted from an infected person by body fluids such as blood, semen or other blood-containing secretions.
+HIV is transmitted from an infected person by body fluids such as blood, semen, breast milk, rectal fluids, vaginal fluids or other blood-containing secretions.
+Transmission occurs when these fluids come in contact with the various mucous membranes of another body, through cuts or openings of the skin, or directly injected into the bloodstream.
 As a result, anyone who is occupationally (or otherwise) exposed to these body fluids risks contracting the disease.
 Preventive measures include wearing protective clothing, gowns, gloves, masks and goggles to control the spread of HIV among workers who may be at risk.